data-integrations/google-cloud/docs/BigQueryMultiTable-batchsink.md

 Temporary data will be deleted after it is loaded into BigQuery.
 If it is not provided, a unique bucket will be created and then deleted after the run finishes.

+**WriteDisposition**: Type of write disposition to use.
+This can be set to Empty, Truncate, or Append.
+* Empty - Job should only write to empty tables, otherwise an error is thrown.
+* Truncate - Job will truncate an existing table before writing to it.
+* Append - Job will append to an existing table.

 **Split Field:** The name of the field that will be used to determine which table to write to.

 **Update Table Schema**: Whether the BigQuery table schema should be modified